Here, you'll find descriptions of specific and proprietary terms that we use on our website, and in our interfaces and APIs.

 The means of uploading your files into your Uploadcare storage.
 Site admins can upload files using CMS Plugins.
-Developers can utilize Upload JS API and Integrations with frameworks such as Node.js.
+Developers can utilize JS client for Upload API and integrations with frameworks such as PHP.
 End users can upload images and other files using the File Uploader web module.

-A Unique Identifier given to each file when it's uploaded to your Uploadcare Project.
-You can get a file via the CDN link, where the UUID is a part of it.
-Also you can apply transformations to the file, etc.
+A Universally Unique Identifier given to each file when it's uploaded to your Uploadcare Project.
+UUID is a part of CDN URL, and can be used to manipulate file via REST API.

 The Application Programming Interface in the form of a JS SDK for File Uploader customization.
 The interface, behavior, and File Uploader features can be customized to match your website design and function.
-For example, you can specify which uploading sources to offer.
+For example, you can add custom file validation functions to File Uploader.

 The sources from which you and your end users can upload images and other content.
-An uploading source can be a local drive, camera, social networks, or cloud services, such as Google Photos, Facebook, Instagram, etc.
+An uploading source can be a local drive, camera, social networks, or cloud services, such as Google Photos, Facebook, Instagram, Facebook, Dropbox, Flickr, etc.

-An option to use the OAuth protocol to connect applications like Facebook, Dropbox, Flickr, and others to manage their content with Uploadcare.
+An option to use the OAuth protocol to connect to Upload Sources.
 With this feature, your app will request permissions to your app when accessing Upload Sources.

 A process of saving your files to Uploadcare storage after they're uploaded.
 The Automatic file storing option stores all incoming files as long as they’re not explicitly deleted.